 As part of the State University of New York’s (SUNY) effort to assure the right health professionals are in the right places, CHWS has developed the Health Workforce Planning Data Guide to assist regional stakeholders in identifying the most pressing health workforce needs and match the educational pipeline with those needs.

-The Data Guide includes information about the health status of the population, the current health workforce, and the educational pipeline.
+The interactive Data Guide includes information about the health status of the population, the current health workforce, and the educational pipeline.

 NY Graduate Medical Education (GME) Data Dashboard